viniciussaturnino/viniciussaturnino/README.md

 - 🧠 I really like to learn
 - 🎯 Focused on web development
-- 💻 Student from the University of Brasilia
+- 💻 Student from the University of Brasilia (UnB)
 - 🚀 Currently sudying the stack NodeJS, React and React Native
 - 🌎 My dream is to travel to many places in the world (meet new cultures and different peoples)
 - 🎬 I like movies